 - Conservatorship / Guardianship

 Brian Petz is a senior associate and chair of the Probate and Estate Planning Department of Baker Law Group, LLC.
 His practice focuses on estate planning, guardianship and conservatorship, estate and trust administration, and probate litigation.

-At Baker Law Group, we try our best to provide the attentive guidance you need when handling sensitive situations like guardianships and conservatorships.
+We think that because we have years of experience helping clients in Colorado with these types of matters our firm is able to provide a better service to our clients.
 Our attorneys can assist you throughout the process of your appointment as a guardian or conservator, as well as with other issues that arise during your tenure a guardian or conservator.